akrovvidi/CSE110-Lab1-SP2024/index.md

-I still remember, to date, the first-ever line I executed: 'System.out.println("Hello World!");' The day I decided to be a software engineer, lol.
+I still remember, to date, the first-ever line I executed: 'System.out.println("Hello World!");'

+The day I decided to be a software engineer, lol.
+Personally, I am a very passionate programmer who likes to delve deep into each and every line of code there is in a project.
+This comes at the expense of time and efficiency, but I like to learn and thoroughly examine what's going on in a project.
+This may sound weird, but I love testing my code or anyone's code.
+It's so fascinating when I write the hardest tests with the wackiest edge cases, and the code still returns the desired output.
+This makes me feel so proud as a programmer since it's essentially like creating a foolproof program.

 During my early stages as a Java programmer, I remember constantly referring to this website: [Java Syntax](https://www.w3schools.com/java/java_syntax.asp).
 A bit about me as an indiviudal is I love sports and cars.
 Here is a list of sports I enjoy watching:
 - Football